 In this case the name of the artist or photographer must be stated immediately below the drawing or photograph being reproduced.
 On publication of the thesis, royalties must be paid to these third parties.
 This also applies for images copied from internet if they are copyrighted.

-These rules are taken from: Herwijnen, F. van, (2003) Plagiaat= fraude, Bouwpers, number 10, volume 19, pp 9-10 e rules are taken from: Herwijnen, F. van, (2003) Plagiaat= fraude, Bouwpers, number 10, volume 19, pp 9-10
+These rules are taken from: Herwijnen, F. van, (2003) Plagiaat= fraude, Bouwpers, number 10, volume 19, pp 9-10

-- 4. Making use of logos and names of commercial institutes or companies - Making use of the TU/e logo is only permitted when the author meets the demands of a thesis.
-It should be clear that it concerns the individual graduation work of a student.
+4. Making use of logos and names of commercial institutes or companies

+- Making use of the TU/e logo is only permitted when the author meets the demands of a thesis.
+It should be clear that it concerns individual graduation work of a student.
 The TU/e logo should be used in a proper way in accordance with the house style.
+The design of the cover of the thesis is restricted to the house style regulation of the TU/e.
 The logo has to meet the graphic requirements such as sharpness and accurate colors.
 If the author does not meet these requirements correctly this can lead to a claim of the TU/e. - It is not allowed to use logos on the cover of the thesis of third parties, even when they have financially contributed to the thesis or to the final project. - An exception can be made if logos are used who illustrate the content of the final project.
 The copyright is fully applicable in this case.
 Using logos can be a matter of quoting rules but it will surely needs permission of the party in question.
 A lot of commercial institutions and companies supervise abuse of their corporate identity carefully. - It is not allowed to mention names of third parties on the cover or title page of the thesis.
-An exception is made in the case that a company or institution is mentioned where a member of the Graduation Supervision Committee works.
-The mentioning of the name of an institution or company must take place direct behind the name of the actual member of the Graduation Supervision Committee in the same font and character size. - It is allowed to mention names of third parties who have contributed to the graduation project elsewhere in the thesis in an appropriate way. - It is not allowed to take up advertising in the thesis unless advertising is a functional subject of research within the framework of the graduation project or otherwise used for illustration purposes.
+An exception is made in the case that a company or institution is mentioned where a member of the Graduation Supervising Committee works.
+The mentioning of the name of an institution or company must take place direct behind the name of the actual member of the Graduation Supervising Committee in the same font and character size. - It is allowed to mention names of third parties who have contributed to the graduation project elsewhere in the thesis in an appropriate way. - It is not allowed to take up advertising in the thesis unless advertising is a functional subject of research within the framework of the graduation project or otherwise used for illustration purposes.
 Copyright and quoting rules are also applicable in such cases.